computefoundation/gnu-linux-shell-scripting/README.md

 ## Excluded

-The type of solutions this repository does not include:
+The following types of solutions are not included:

 * File formatting or converting *(e.g. BMP to JPEG or CYMK colors to RGB colors)*.
 * Text formatting